mckabue/mckabue.github.io/RESUME.md

 :::

   - Develop and maintain enterprise components and services used across multiple teams
-  - Contribute to Microsoft's mission of empowering global organizations
+  - Collaborate with global teams to advance Microsoft's mission of digital empowerment

 ***Technologies:** ASP.NET MVC, C#, JavaScript, ReactJS, KustoQL*